Thea Andrews: ESPN/ESPN2/ABC Sports

 She also co-hosted The ESPY Red Carpet Show (2005–2006) with Stuart Scott in July 2005.
 She hosted it in July 2006 with Dana Jacobson.
 Andrews reported the sidelines for college football on ESPN and ABC.

 Beginning on August 15, 2005, Mario Lopez and Andrews began hosting ESPN Hollywood (2005–2006).
 ESPN Hollywood was a weeknight entertainment show à la Entertainment Tonight which focused more on Hollywood's relationship to the sports world.
 Andrews also was the producer for ESPN Hollywood.
 The show would be cancelled in January 2006 after a management change at ESPN in which several shows were cancelled (Cheap Seats, Classic Now, etc.) and also due to poor initial ratings.

 After ESPN Hollywood was cancelled, Andrews briefly hosted a segment of the latest news of the convergence between the sports and entertainment worlds called Sports and Hollywood (2006), a segment on Cold Pizza which began in April 2006.
-The tightened focus on sports news resulted in an end to that segment in November 2006; however, actors and other performers still stopped by the Cold Pizza studios from time to time to pitch their projects and share their love of sports.
+The tightened focus on sports news resulted in an end to that segment; however, actors and other performers still stopped by the Cold Pizza studios from time to time to pitch their projects and share their love of sports.

 Also after ESPN Hollywood, Andrews often reported from the sidelines for College basketball for ABC Sports and ESPN and also covered Golf for ESPN.
 She was a contributor to ABC Sports' coverage of the 2006 Belmont Stakes.
-She also contributed to ESPN's coverage of the 2006 Breeders Cup.